commercelayer/commercelayer-cli-plugin-triggers/README.md

 ### `commercelayer return:archive ID`

-Send this attribute if you want to archive the return..
+Send this attribute if you want to archive the return.

 ```
 USAGE